jg-rp/liquid/README.rst

     print(template.render(some="variable", other="thing"))

-Templates are parsed and rendered in `lax` mode by default, where syntax and render-time type errors are ignored as much as possible.
+Templates are parsed and rendered in `strict` mode by default, where syntax and render-time type errors raise an exception as soon as possible.
 You can change the error tolerance mode with the ``tolerance`` argument to the ``Environment`` constructor.

 Available modes are ``Mode.STRICT``, ``Mode.WARN`` and ``Mode.LAX``.